Delhi has wonderful ashrams

 How do I choose an ashram in Delhi?

-Ashrams can vary greatly in terms of what they offer and what they expect from their guests.
-Read their information very carefully and contact them with any questions.
+Ashrams can vary greatly in terms of what they offer and what they expect from guests.
+Read the ashram’s information very carefully, and contact them with questions.
 Visit the ashram first before committing to a longer stay.
 Ask about the routine, the accommodation and food.

 What should I consider before staying in an ashram in Delhi?